chukiagosoftware/software-engineer-blog/content/python_logs.md

 ### The logfile, old frenemy  :poop:

 From time to time, shit happens.
 In this trying time, you will have no choice but to review some logs.
-Times have changed and whereas our tools of choice used to be *Notepad++* or a good old *Nagios* handler.
+Times have changed and whereas our tools of choice used to be *egrep*, *Notepad++* or a good old *Nagios* handler.
 Now most likely you will be reading logs in a fancy colorful GUI running *Grafana*, *Kibana*, *Datadog* or whathaveyou replacement tool your employer has had the brilliant idea to use instead of industry best practices  :smile:

 Take this Revolutionary moment in time: